INM-6/networkunit/temp_v0.2_release_notes.md

     * no class function should accept arguments that override class parameters
     * default_params test class attribute are inherited by using `default_params = {**parent.default_params, 'new_param':0}`
 * caching
-    * improved caching of intermediate test- and simulation results
+    * improved caching of intermediate test- and simulation results, e.g. for the correlation matrix
+    * improving backend definitions
 * parallelization
     * automatic parallelization for loops over spiketrains or lists of spiketrains.
 To use set params['parallel executor'] to ProcessPoolExecutor(), MPIPoolExecutor(), or MPICommExecutor() [see elephant ref]
 * various bug fixes